Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: Conclusion

 \section{Conclusion}

-In this paper, we proposed a precoder/combiner design for FD-JRC at mmWave.
-The generalized eigenvalue problem-based precoding is shown to be effective in suppressing SI while maximizing the downlink spectral efficiency.
+In this paper, we proposed a precoder/combiner design for FD-JRC at mmWave, utilizing a generalized eigenvalue-based precoding to suppress SI, maximize downlink spectral efficiency and guarantee certain SINR for radar.
 To further suppress the SI, we introduced a non-convex design problem for the analog combiner, which is solved with block coordinate descent and convex relaxation techniques.
-The simulation results showed the robustness of the proposed approach to SI.
-Moreover, OFDM-based radar processing is used to estimate the range and velocity of the targets.
-It is shown that highly accurate estimates can be obtained with the proposed beamforming architecture.
-As a future research direction, multiuser scenario with simultaneous uplink transmission and target detection will be considered.
+Simulation results demonstrate the effectiveness of our approach against SI.
+Additionally, we employ OFDM-based radar processing for range and velocity estimation, showcasing high accuracy with the proposed architecture.